 Several men also kept autograph books.
 Thankfully a few of these treasures still survive.
 The unique photo album kept by Cyril Daly is on display in the Gaol Museum and illustrated below.

 Sadly some former prisoners did not survive for long after release from Kilmainham.
 A few had been freed early on medical grounds.
-Examples known from our prisoner list are George Gray, Jim Heery and possibly James Angleton (who may not have been an IRA man at all).
+Examples known from our prisoner list are George Gray, Jim Heery, George Dowdall and James Angleton (who may not have been an IRA man at all).

 Civil War – New Occupants

 So Kilmainham Gaol was empty again almost a year after its opening for IRA prisoners.
 But tragically it would not be long before its cells were in use for another wave of Irish political prisoners.
 This time anti-Treaty IRA and Cumann na mBan under the control of a National Army commandant (William Corri) and jailers during the Civil War.
 Corri, a pre-Truce IRA man, was generally respected for his humanity by the prisoners.
+Some of them even signed an autograph book he kept.
 Among those spending second terms in the place were Eamon de Valera, Ernie O’Malley and Simon Donnelly.
 There was to be no escape for the last two this time round.

 As another chilling echo of the past, there were also four executions.
 Young anti-Treaty men Peter Cassidy, James Fisher, John Gaffney and Richard Twohig were shot by firing squad in a yard in Kilmainham on 17 November.